EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

   * Remember to add a comma where appropriate to insure proper json syntax.

 ### Generate Jenkins Jobs
+  * Insure that the Pre SCM BuildStep Plugin is installed.
+If not, install it via 'Manage Jenkins | Manage Plugins'.
   * To generate the Jenkins Jobs, we will follow the procedure described in the <code>JenkinsSetup.md</code> that comes with the vagrant-wij package with a few alterations.
   * Insure that all the needed plugins are installed.
-  * Outside of vagrant, copy the generator script for the irods jobs from the EuPathDBIrods project into the vagrant directory (<code>cp scratch/project_home/EuPathDBIrods/Resources/JenkinsJobs/irodsWorkspacesJobs.groovy .</code>).
-  * Rather than follow pasting the Groovy script described in the markdown document, paste into the Jenkins Script Console (under Manage Jenkins), the script found at <code>project_home/EuPathDBIrods/Resources/JenkinsJobs/irodsJobGenerator.txt</code>.
+  * Set up a seed job using this tutorial (https://github.com/jenkinsci/job-dsl-plugin/wiki/Tutorial---Using-the-Jenkins-Job-DSL) as a guide.
+  * Call the job 'irods-job-generator' and copy the content of <code>/vagrant/scratch/project_home/EuPathDBIrods/JenkinsJobs/irodsWorkspacesJobs.groovy</code> into the script entry area and Save.
+  * On the Jenkins website, run the irods-job-generator.
+The build should create an irods-builder, an irods-listener, and as many irods-handler-[project] jobs as there are project supported in the irodsWorkspacesJob.groovy script.
+  * At least 3 new jobs will appear (a builder, a listener, and one handler job per project)

   * That script will create a shared workspace in /var/tmp/jenkins-irods.
-  * In vagrant, become joeuser (<code>sudo su - joeuser</code>) and go to the new workspace (<code>cd /var/tmp/jenkins-irods</code>).
+  * In vagrant, become joeuser (<code>sudo su - joeuser</code>).
   * As joeuser, copy the PlasmoDBMetaConfig.yaml file described earlier into this workspace (e.g.,<code>cp /vagrant/scratch/PlasmoDBMetaConfig.yaml /var/tmp/jenkins-irods/.</code>).
   * As joeuser, copy the gus configuration file (gus.config) into this workspace (e.g., <code>cp /vagrant/scratch/gus.config /var/tmp/jenkins-irods/.</code>).
   * As joeuser, copy the text file containing the supported projects, projectList.txt into this workspace (e.g., <code>cp /vargrant/scratch/projectList.txt /var/tmp/jenkins-irods/.</code>).
-  * On the Jenkins website, run the irods-job-generator.
-The build should create an irods-builder, an irods-listener, and as many irods-handler-[project] jobs as there are project supported in the irodsWorkspacesJob.groovy script.

 ### Set Up Subversion
   * Jenkins 2 uses the default SVN version of 1.4.
   * On the Jenkins website (as admin), go to <code>Manage Jenkins ->  Configure System</code> and change the Subversion version to 1.8.

 ### Allow DB Connections Through Firewall
-  * Run sshuttle (<code>sshuttle -e 'ssh -o StrictHostKeyChecking=no' -r [user]@spruce.pcbi.upenn.edu 128.91.49.128/24 128.192.0.0/16 > /dev/null 2>&1 &</code>).
+  * As the vagrant user, run sshuttle (<code>sshuttle -e 'ssh -o StrictHostKeyChecking=no' -r [user]@ash.pcbi.upenn.edu 128.91.49.128/24 128.192.0.0/16 > /dev/null 2>&1 &</code>).
   * Insure that a process number is returned.
 Remember to do this initially after vagrant up/vagrant ssh or builds will not work.

 ### Set Up IRODS Microservices
-  * Copy the file containing the IRODS microservices from the EuPathDBIrods project to the location where IRODS would expect it (<code>sudo /var/tmp/workspace/IrodsBuilder/project_home/EuPathDBIrods/Scripts/ud.re /etc/irods/.</code>).
+  * Copy the file containing the IRODS microservices from the EuPathDBIrods project to the location where IRODS would expect it (<code>sudo cp /vagrant/scratch/project_home/EuPathDBIrods/Scripts/ud.re /etc/irods/.</code>).
   * Go to that location (<code>/etc/irods</code>) and change the owner to irods (<code>sudo chown irods.irods /etc/irods/ud.re</code>).
   * In that location, edit the server_config.json file as shown (it may be wise to create a backup first):
 <code>
 	  "re\_rulebase\_set": [
-	          {
-	              "filename": "ud"
-	          },
-	          {
-	              "filename": "ebrc"
-	          }
-	      ,
+	    "ud",
+	    "ebrc",
+		...
 </code>

   * Note that editing must be done also with sudo.